Styyx1/Gamepad-Guide-by-ShadesOfDawn-and-me/README.md

 v2.1
 Many changes including the availability of the guide and the place where you can find us and the files needed.
 Links to the mod pages added

+v2.2
+Changed the specifics about QWEST! and included an exception for the mod 'Engarde'